Japan Nakama

 Originally, Samurai women had precise rules on what they could wear, which included Kimono.
 However, as they were so restricted, the styles stayed regimented, so it wasn’t until the rich upper middle classes adopted Kimonos which started to really embody a status symbol.

 Over time, the fabrics became more lavish, and the patterns were more of a statement.
 Courtesans would set trends that would filter down the classes.
-At the time, Japanese society was locked into a rigid hierarchical system, so when it seemed like these rich middle classes were getting a bit too big for their boots, laws were changed to restrict certain colors of dye and fabrics.
+At the time, Japanese society was locked into a rigid hierarchical system, so when it seemed like these rich middle classes were getting a bit too big for their boots, laws were changed to restrict certain colors of dye and fabrics

 This meant the way to show off status through a kimono was now down to the details.
 Patterns became much more intricate and held a lot more significance.
 There’s always been lots of superstition wrapped up in the patterns, and it’s believed certain motifs would bring good fortune to the wearer.
 For example, an image of a crane is one of the most popular designs and represents longevity, based on the belief that cranes inhabit the land of immortals.